 1] Find incompatible programs

-Sometimes Windows 10 will point out to the programs which are not compatible with Windows 10.
+Sometimes Windows will point out programs which are not compatible with the next version.
 If yes, then simply click on Uninstall and continue, and the process will progress as expected.

 2] Uninstalled program, but the problem persists